joyent/conch-api/docs/modules/Conch::Controller::Validation.md

 ## find\_validation

-Find the Validation specified by uuid or name, and stashes the query to get to it in `validation_rs`.
+Chainable action that uses the `validation_id_or_name` value provided in the stash (usually via the request URL) to look up a validation, and stashes the query to get to it in `validation_rs`.

 ## get